nisha8c/leaderboard-igaming/README.md

 - View top 10 players (sorted by score)
 - Display name, score, and last updated time

-### ✅ Admin Dashboard (Auth Protected)
+### ✅ Admin Dashboard (Auth Protected) : Using Leaderboard same component and rendering extra parts based on if user is admin or normal user.
 - Add new players
 - Edit/update scores
 - Delete players
 - Basic form validation
 - Admin can add user - that gets saved in Cognito users as well as in Mongo DB.
-Admin can choose to assign the user to admin group at the time of creation and edit.
+Admin can choose to assign the user to admin group at the time of creation.

 ## 🔐 Authentication